Demographics of the Czech Republic: Ethnic groups

 There are different groups of national and ethnic minorities in the Czech Republic.
-The so-called "old minorities" live mostly in specific areas (e.g. Poles in the Zaolzie region, Germans in the Hultschiner region) while the "new minorities" are scattered among the majority population (generally in the larger towns).
+The only "old minority" is Poles in the Trans-Olza region, while the "new minorities" are scattered among the majority population (generally in the larger towns).
 While some of the minorities have the whole social structure of Czech society (Poles, Slovaks, Greeks and Ukrainians), other represent only some of the social groups (i.e. Russian newcomers of middle class, and Romani people who generally represent the underclass).

 1880–1910

 After World War I

 1 In 2011 a large part of the population did not claim any ethnicity, before the census it was widely mediatized that the question is not mandatory.
 The vast majority of those who did so are presumed to be ethnic Czechs, number of whom dropped by roughly the same amount that the number of undeclared people rose, circa 2.5 million.

 The legal position of the minorities is defined foremost in the Act No. 273/2001 Coll.
 (The Rights of the Minorities Act) which implements the Charter of Fundamental Rights and Basic Freedoms, Framework Convention for the Protection of National Minorities and Recommendation of the Council of Europe No. 1201.
 There is a number of other enactments which to lesser extent deal with the minorities.

 A special situation applies in the case of Moravians and Silesians, who are frequently allocated within the group of Czechs when it comes to the statistical data.